GormR/HW_for_AgOpenGPS/section_control_unit/README.md

 # Section Control Unit AgOpenGPS/QtOpenGuidance
 (Informationen in deutscher Sprache unten)

-!
-This description is a draft and needs improvement...  ;) !

 This project is a section control unit for AgOpenGPS.
 It is intended to be used together with the Central Unit 2.0 or Central Unit 3.0 (=Teensy) in the same or a separate housing (can be found here in Git as well).
 It may connected by either Ethernet, WiFi or RS485.

 Brian's Concept only provided drivers for the sections w/o the possibility of manual interference.
 In that case, no rocker switches will be mounted, and the unit may also be located directly on the trailer.